javierPortugal/mern-phase1-project-branching/README.md

 thois is the frist file of the rpository

-este es un cambio para el branch
+este es un cambio para el branch1